-- 5 levels divided into 8 sub-levels with 5 boss fights.
+- 5 levels divided into sub-levels and boss fights

-Post-apocalyptic films like Mad Max or 2013: Rescue in LA, mangas like Grey, Alita or Fist of the North Star, 8-bit games like Contra, Megaman, Bionic Commando, Metroid and ray casting games like Catacomb 3D or Wolfenstein 3D.
+- It was inpired by films like Mad Max or Escape from New York, by mangas like Grey, Alita or Fist of the North Star and by games like Contra, Megaman, Bionic Commando, Metroid, Catacomb 3D and Wolfenstein 3D.

-The project started as a little experiment with 3D views, but it grew up to become the first full game of my actual collection.
-It was credited as one of the best freeware games of 2008 by indiegames.com, back in the young days of the indie game scene.
-The pixel skull that is now my logo was first seen on a wall in this game.
+- It was credited as one of the best freeware games of 2008 by indiegames.com, an important site back in the young days of the indie game scene.